Thanksgiving Day Host Program 2019

-The deadline to sign up for the program is Monday, November 5.
-You will receive information on who you are matched with by Monday, November 12.
+OISS will accept applications beginning in mid-October.
+Please check back for more details.
+You will receive information on who you are matched with by Monday, November 11.

 International students who are matched with a host will be welcomed to the host’s home for that day.

 If you have any questions or suggestions about the program, we would be more than happy to hear from you.
-Please feel free to contact our grad assistant, Minji Shon, at firstname.lastname@example.org or 617.552.8005.
+Please feel free to contact us at firstname.lastname@example.org or 617.552.8005.

 - It's a good opportunity to know more about the holiday and make new friends.

-- I would recommend because such a great program makes me feel at home.
+- I would recommend it because such a great program makes me feel at home.